OSCE resits

 Documents required for the ID check

-All required documents below must be provided in their original format.
+Below are the required documents for the ID Check.
+All required documents must be provided in their original format.

 • Valid Passport

-• Police checks for any country in which you have lived for a combined period of 12 months or longer in the 10 years before submitting your application (or from over the age of 18).
+• National Police Clearance certificate for each country in which you have lived for a combined period of 12 months or longer in the 10 years before submitting your NMC application or from over the age of 18

-• The Police check for the country you are living in when you submit your application must be dated within 12 months at the point you submit.
+• The National Police Clearance certificate for the country you are living in at the point you submit your application must be dated within 12 months at the point you submit

-• Police checks for any other country you have lived must be issued close to or after you left each country.
+• Police clearances for any other country must be issued within 8 weeks of departing the country, or after the departure date.

-• UK DBS (If you have resided in the UK for 3 months or longer at the point you submit your NMC application)
+A police clearance is required for the UK if you have lived here for 3 months or longer at the point you submit your NMC application, (When you pay £153 registration fee).